 Passengers are eligible if their flight departs from an EU airport, irrespective of destination.
 The Kenya Airways compensation amount depends on the flight distance and delay duration:

 The same amounts are applicable for all aforementioned flight disruptions.
-Kenya Airways must also provide care and rebooking options during long delays or cancellations affecting EU routes.
+Kenya Airways must also provide care and rebooking options during long delays or cancellations impacting EU routes.

-One of the most common reasons for seeking a refund is when a flight is cancelled by the airline.
+One of the most common reasons for seeking a refund is when the airline cancels a flight.
 This applies regardless of the ticket type, provided the cancellation is not due to extraordinary circumstances.

 If the airline alters the timing of a flight by several hours, rendering the journey impractical or disruptive for the passenger, they can request a refund.
 These cases are evaluated based on the degree of inconvenience caused and whether the airline has provided alternative arrangements acceptable to the traveller.